Save plants you dig or grow, receive advice & support, ask gardening questions and so much more! It's free and quick!

 by dig the dirt editor on April 24, 2009

-Get An Early Start | Wa... read more
+Get An Early Start | Warm Weather Crops |... read more

 Like it's standard-sized cousin, the dwarf pineapple sage produces bright green leaves with reddish stems.
 When rubbed the leaves emit a rich, pineapple fragrance.
 In late summer the plants develop bright red tubular flowers that are sought out by hummingbirds.
 Because it stays relatively compact, this is a good choice for container gardens.
 Gardeners in northern zones should keep tender perennials and desirable annual herbs indoors during the cold months.